LCluber/Indium.js/README.md

 ## Synopsis

-[Indium.js](http://indiumjs.lcluber.com) is a key bindings library written in TypeScript with multiple keystroke detection.
+[Indium.js](http://indiumjs.lcluber.com) is a touch gestures library written in TypeScript with multiple touches detection.

 ## Motivation

-The purpose of this library is to provide a simple and easy to use key binding declaration.
+The purpose of this library is to provide a simple and easy way to add touch gestures to your app.

 ## Installation